thejinchao/libprotobuf/README.md

 ## 2. Linux(Cross Compiling)
 [Clang cross-compile toolchain][], [Ninja][] and Unreal Engine Source Code are required, and make sure the following environment variables are set correctly
+* `UE_THIRD_PARTY_PATH` UE third party source directory, This directory is located in a subdirectory `Engine/Source/ThirdParty` of the UE source directory
 * `LINUX_MULTIARCH_ROOT` The directory where you installed [Clang cross-compile toolchain][] for Linux
 * `NINJA_EXE_PATH` The file path of `ninja.exe`, [Ninja][] is a small build system with a focus on speed.
 ```